US shoots down ICBM in space from warship for first time in successful test

 The ICBM target missile launched from a test range in the Marshall Islands

-An intercontinental ballistic missile (ICBM) was shot down in space for the first time during a successful demonstration on Tuesday, according to the Missile Defense Agency (MDA).
+An intercontinental ballistic missile (ICBM) was shot down in space from a warship for the first time during a successful demonstration on Tuesday, according to the Missile Defense Agency (MDA).

 The ICBM target missile launched from a test range in the Marshall Islands, located in the Pacific Ocean, between Hawaii and the Philippines around 12:50 a.m., and was shot down in space by a missile launched from a U.S. warship at sea, the MDA announced.